To leave a tail on just one puppy in a litter.

 and you can accept that selection or not.
 But you absolutely do not get to dictate to me much more than that.
 You get way less selection than the average buyer and maybe no selection at all. #3.
 The puppy is paid for in full by cash/email money transfer or direct deposit before I do tails which is within 48 hours of the last puppy being born.
-I do send pictures via email and I do We do NOT allow visitors at that age, so you are picking based on only the pictures I send you.
+I would send pictures via email of the puppies We do NOT allow visitors at that age, so you are picking based on only the pictures I send you.